TQA-Bench: Evaluating LLMs for Multi-Table Question Answering: Benchmark Construction

 \subsection{Multi-Table Data Collection}

-Many existing Table QA datasets primarily collect their tables from Wikipedia~\cite{wikitablequestion,sqa,openwikitable,hybridqa,ottqa,hitab,fetaqa}, which is a source known for its high quality.
-However, the inclusion of Wikipedia in the training datasets of many LLMs introduces a potential bias and contamination in Table QA benchmarks, as these models are pre-acquainted with the content.
-Additionally, these datasets often feature relatively short tables, typically consisting of only tens of rows, which do not adequately challenge the models' capabilities in handling more comprehensive Table QA tasks.
-To address these shortcomings and enhance the robustness of our benchmarks, we consciously opted to exclude Wikipedia-derived tables from our dataset collection, which ensures a more rigorous evaluation by testing the models against unfamiliar and complex table structures.
-In our data collection procedure, we consider the following data sources:
+Many existing Table QA datasets are based on tables from Wikipedia~\cite{wikitablequestion,sqa,openwikitable,hybridqa,ottqa,hitab,fetaqa}.
+However, many LLMs are pre‐trained on Wikipedia, which risks potential bias and contamination.
+Moreover, Wikipedia’s tables are typically short (only tens of rows) and do not adequately challenge models on comprehensive Table QA tasks.
+To ensure a rigorous evaluation with complex, unfamiliar tables, we deliberately excluded Wikipedia-derived data.
+Our data collection instead considers the following sources:

-\textbf{WorldBank.} To address the limitations of Wikipedia-sourced data, we incorporated datasets from the WorldBank~\cite{worldbank}, a well-established repository of real-world tabular data.
-WorldBank datasets are particularly valuable for their extensive rows and columns, often exceeding the token processing limits of most LLMs.
-Additionally, these datasets frequently include simple yet meaningful foreign key relationships, which are crucial for generating actionable insights.
-Our analysis of WorldBank data revealed that real-world datasets often feature long-context, multi-table structures, characteristics that are generally absent from existing Table QA benchmarks.
-For our benchmark, we selected a dataset from WorldBank~\cite{dasgupta2024revisiting}, ensuring its compatibility with our experimental setup and its ability to challenge LLMs in realistic, complex scenarios.
+\begin{itemize} [topsep=5pt, leftmargin=1em] \item \textsc{WorldBank.} We incorporated datasets from WorldBank~\cite{worldbank} to overcome Wikipedia’s limitations.
+WorldBank tables feature extensive rows and columns with simple yet meaningful foreign key relationships that generate actionable insights.
+Our analysis shows that these datasets often have long-context, multi-table structures—characteristics missing in existing benchmarks.
+We selected a WorldBank dataset~\cite{dasgupta2024revisiting} that fits our experimental setup and challenges LLMs in realistic, complex scenarios.

-\textbf{DataGov.} In addition to WorldBank, we also collect data from DataGov~\cite{datagov}, another rich repository of real-world tabular information.
-The datasets in DataGov often comprise large tables with numerous rows and columns, providing a robust testbed for evaluating LLMs' capabilities in handling extensive tabular contexts.
-Many of these tables exhibit simple foreign key relationships, enabling multi-table reasoning and facilitating deeper insights.
-For our benchmark, we selected two datasets from DataGov: the Water Quality Data~\cite{water_quality_data} and Food Facility Inspections~\cite{food_facility_inspections}.
-These datasets were sampled and scaled to accommodate varying context lengths, allowing us to evaluate model performance across a range of experimental setups.
+\item \textsc{DataGov.} DataGov~\cite{datagov} offers a rich source of real-world tables.
+Its datasets comprise tables with numerous rows and columns and include basic foreign key relationships that support multi-table reasoning.
+For our benchmark, we chose two representative DataGov datasets: the Water Quality Data~\cite{water_quality_data} and Food Facility Inspections~\cite{food_facility_inspections}.
+These datasets were sampled and scaled to different target context lengths, enabling a wide range of experimental setups.